 Firstly, if flying in economy, you can fly with your pet at your feet, in a carrier no larger than 40 x 40 x 22cm.
 However, there is also the option to buy an adjacent seat for your pet, in which case their carrier can be a far larger 50 x 43 x 50cm.

 In both cases, an 8kg weight limit applies.
-And if flying in business or first class, due to the seat design, the only option is to buy an adjacent seat, with the higher carrier dimensions applying.
+And if flying in business class, due to the seat design, the only option is to buy an adjacent seat, with the higher carrier dimensions applying.
+(Pets are not currently allowed in first class.)

 The only thing that makes me reluctant to call them a truly pet-friendly airline, is that in October 2022 they substantially increased their pet fees.
 Previously the charge was a set $200, but it is now an astronomical $1500.
 This is in addition to the cost of buying an extra seat, if selected.